awslabs/LISA/lib/docs/user/chat.md

   AUTHORITY: '<Your IdP URL here>',
   CLIENT_ID: '<Your IdP Client Id Here>',
   JWT_GROUPS_PROP: '<The full path (period delimited) to the property for the groups that a user is a member of in the JWT token.
 For Cognito: cognito:groups>',
+  JWT_USER_PROP: '<The full path (period delimited) to the property for the user id in the JWT token.
+For Cognito: cognito:username>',
   ADMIN_GROUP: '<The admin group you would like LISA to check the JWT token for>', CUSTOM_SCOPES:[<add your optional list of custom scopes to pull groups from your IdP here>],
   // Alternatively you can set this to be your REST api elb endpoint